Bhagya Reddy Varma

-Bhagya Reddy Varma (22 May 1888 – 18 February 1939), born Madari Bagaiah was an Indian political leader, social reformer and activist known for advocating against untouchability in Hyderabad State and for the abolition of the Jogini and Devdasi systems.
-He launched the Adi-Hindu movement in the Hyderabad region, beginning in 1912, and later established the Adi-Hindu Social Service League in 1924, which promoted social reform for the Depressed Classes in Nizam's Hyderabad (modern-day Telangana).
+Bhagya Reddy Varma (22 May 1888 – 18 February 1939), born Madari Bagaiah, was a political leader, social reformer and activist known for advocating against untouchability in Hyderabad State and for the abolition of the Jogini and Devdasi systems.
+He launched the Adi-Hindu movement in the Hyderabad region of British India, beginning in 1912, and later established the Adi-Hindu Social Service League in 1924, which promoted social reform for the Depressed Classes in Nizam's Hyderabad (modern-day Telangana).

 Early life

-Bhagya Reddy Varma was born as Madari Bagaiah on 22 May 1888 in Hyderabad State, India.
-He belonged to the Mala community.
-He pursued education and developed an early awareness of social inequalities.
-His upbringing exposed him to the caste system that was prevalent in that era.

-Influenced by reformist movements and progressive thinkers, Varma pursued education and became actively involved in social activism.
-In 1912, he launched the Adi-Hindu movement in Hyderabad to assert the rights and identity of the Depressed Classes and to challenge caste-based discrimination.
-These early experiences formed the foundation for his later efforts of his later advocacy of social reforms, including the abolition of the Jogini and Devadasi systems.
+Varma was born into the Hindu Mala caste in the Princely State of Hyderabad.